orsenthil/numpy-tutorial/README.md

 ### Topics

-1. Transpose
+1. Transpose using `transpose`
-2. Rollaxis
+2. Rollaxis using `rollaxis`
-3. Sum along Axis
+3. Sum along Axis using `.sum`
-4. Creating Arrays in multiple ways
+4. Creating `ndarray` in multiple ways
-5. Linspace
+5. Linear Space Range using `linspace`
-6. Range of numbers using arange.
+6. Range of numbers using `arange`.
+7. Creating a numpy array using `asarray`